1. User organization —The entity that has engaged a service organization

 Financial (“Back Office”) Controls

 In many instances, the financial controls of the service organization affect the financial reporting (ICFR) of the user organization.
 This is a typical case for the SOC 1 engagement .
 The planning stage of the SOC engagement includes discussions with user organizations and analysis of operations to determine the financial controls (if any) that should be in scope for the engagement.
 Along with our testing of these control activities, we will also consider the overall control environment (organizational structure, ‘tone at the top’), how management assesses its risks, information and communication (how information is communicated and transferred throughout the company), and monitoring (how the effectiveness of internal controls is being assessed within the organization).

 Why Us ?

-We provide end to end process for SSAE 16, SOC 1/ AT 101 Engagements.
+We provide end to end process for SOC reporting engagements.
 With data moving into the Cloud and increased use of BIG DATA, Cloud Security and Privacy concerns are on the rise.
 We conduct integrated Cyber security engagements with privacy engagements.
 AICPA has developed the SOC reporting framework for privacy, which can help organizations to ascertain their level of maturity for privacy.
 With more stringent regulations like HIPAA, EU-GDPR and enforcement of these privacy issues are causing nightmares to organizations.